Trinity College (Randolph County, N.C.) collection, 1839-1992

 Please Note:

 Some materials in this collection are undergoing treatment for preservation.
-Box 6 is closed to use through approximately the beginning of 2024.
+Box 6 and Box 7 are closed to use until approximately 2025.

 Using These Materials Teaser